 Over the next 8 years I drove that 1970 Dodge Challenger R/T SE about 1,000 miles a year.
 It was generally quite dependable, though it developed an overheating problem that had me stumped until I realized the fan clutch had failed.
 I always wanted to put a Sure-Grip limited slip differential in but never got around to it.

 I didn’t plan on ever letting the Challenger go, then in 2013 I changed jobs and that required a move to a new house.
 I was able to keep my previous house, which I really wanted to keep, by selling two vehicles.
-One was this Dodge Challenger, the other was a motorcycle I’ll be featuring next week on Two-Wheel Tuesday.
+I didn’t really want to sell these two vehicles but I wanted my house more so something had to be done to make sure that I could keep it.
+One of them was this Dodge Challenger, the other was a motorcycle I’ll be featuring in a future Two-Wheel Tuesday.

 I should also mention, selling my 1970 Dodge Challenger was an adventure in itself.
 Maybe one I’ll share in a future post…